 A second-story home addition can be one of the greatest ways to add space to the home you love, especially when your yard or permitting won’t allow for outward expansion.
 But a second-story addition comes with its own set of challenges.
 It’s creating an entirely new layout while building on top of your existing home structure.

-What will my second floor addition cost, and what goes into your cost estimation for the project?
+What will my second floor addition cost?

 A two-story addition requires many steps, new structures, and various teams working on its construction.
 Make sure you know exactly what is going into your design-build company’s bid for your project.
 Their bid should include labor and materials, but it could also include the engineering, design, permitting, and a plethora of other items.
 Have a detailed understanding of exactly what you would be paying for so you can budget for the uncovered costs.

 What will it take for my current home to support a second floor?